 Yang energy can be consumed when we overwork for long periods and are exposed to continuing stress which ultimately leads to fatigue, exhaustion and/or chronic pain.
 We all know about the type A personality who is always on the go, hardly rests and uses up their Qi and Yang becoming eventually depleted.

 It is crucial in this medicine to restore the vitality of Yang energy in both genders, particularly in men as they become older.

-Oriental medicine as functional medicine takes a proactive, preventative approach to health.
+East Asian medicine as functional medicine takes a proactive, preventative approach to health.
 The aim is to build our energy with acupuncture and herbal medicine before we are too run down and look at environmental factors such as nutrition, sleep, exercise and relaxation to alleviate the discomforts and distresses that result from imbalances created by our lifestyles.

 For further questions regarding your specific health concern, please contact us directly.